Major version behavior and compatibility differences - Amazon ElastiCache (Redis OSS)

 • PATCH versions are for backwards-compatible bug fixes and non-functional changes

-When doing an upgrade that spans major or minor versions, please consider the following list which includes behavior and backwards incompatible changes released with Redis over time.
+When doing an upgrade that spans major or minor versions, please consider the following list which includes behavior and backwards incompatible changes released with Redis OSS over time.

-Redis 7.0 behavior and backwards incompatible changes
+Redis OSS 7.0 behavior and backwards incompatible changes

 • SCRIPT LOAD and SCRIPT FLUSH are no longer propagated to replicas.
-If you need to have some durability for scripts, we recommend you consider using Redis functions.
+If you need to have some durability for scripts, we recommend you consider using Redis OSS functions.

 • Pubsub channels are now blocked by default for new ACL users.